Connect to Us

 Funding source: 2018 CEF Telecom Call – Public Open Data (CEF-TC-2018-5)

 General programme: Connecting Europe Facility 2014–2020

 The Copernicus land data products and similar data products funded by European Commission play a central role in the reference data framework that determines the quality and traceability of all Copernicus products and services.
 But many of these layers suffer from limited reproducibility and completeness.
-By building and implementing Geo-harmonizer we will contribute to the Copernicus product in producing new added-value products.
-For example, we will test automated mapping methods for producing annual land cover maps at 30 m resolution for the complete period 2000–2020, the “OpenStreetMap+” (improved EU version of the OpenStreetMap) and a number of other value-added layers.
+By building and implementing Geo-harmonizer we contributed to the Copernicus product in producing new added-value products.
+For example, we tested automated mapping methods for producing annual land cover maps at 30 m resolution for the complete period 2000–2020, the “OpenStreetMap+” (improved EU version of the OpenStreetMap) and a number of other value-added layers.
 Such products can then be directly used both for national and regional projects across Europe.

 The Digital Service Infrastructure we developed and released to the public connects state-of-the-art remote sensing data sources (Sentinel, Landsat, TanDEM-X and similar), machine learning frameworks, cloud and High Performance Computing.
 We expect that it also results in significant reduction of processing and delivery time.
 We further believe that automation of the harmonization of layers will also decrease the costs of generation of value added data important for energy, climate, protection of the environment and sustainable use of natural resources.
 By implementing GeoHarmonizer, we demonstrated the power of the Copernicus programme in combination with Open data projects such as OpenStreetMap and Open Source software projects.